exercism/python/concepts/recursion/about.md

 Some languages are able to optimize tail calls so that each recursive call reuses the [stack frame][stack-frame] of the first call to the function (_similar to the way a loop reuses a frame_), instead of adding an additional frame to the stack.
 Python is not one of those languages.
 To guard against stack overflow, Python has a recursion limit that defaults to one thousand frames.
-A [RecursionError](https://docs.python.org/3.8/library/exceptions.html#RecursionError) exception is raised when the interpreter detects that the recursion limit has been exceeded.
+A [RecursionError][RecursionError] exception is raised when the interpreter detects that the recursion limit has been exceeded.
-It is possible to use the [sys.setrecursionlimit](https://docs.python.org/3.8/library/sys.html#sys.setrecursionlimit) method to increase the recursion limit, but doing so runs the risk of having a runtime segmentation fault that will crash the program, and possibly the operating system.
+It is possible to use the [sys.setrecursionlimit][sys.setrecursionlimit] method to increase the recursion limit, but doing so runs the risk of having a runtime segmentation fault that will crash the program, and possibly the operating system.

 ## Resources